mjbvz/vscode-github-markdown-preview-style/README.md

 1. Using a VSCode insiders from April 7th+
 1. Install the VSIX for this extension
-1. Add the setting `"markdown.enableExperimentalExtensionApi": true` to your workspace.
+1. Add the setting `"markdown.enableExperimentalExtensionApi": true` to your workspace